brunodccarvalho/COMP/Instructions.md

           goto        A           # only necessary if $body does not return unconditionally
       B:  ...
 CONTINUE

-    WhileStatement> 3/3
+    DAGWhile> 3/3
-      Condition is BinaryOperation And (&&):
+      DAGCondition is BinaryOperation And (&&):
       A:  $lhs...
           ifeq        B
           $rhs...